Home Crosses Pagan symbols & customs Site search

 IC XC are often accompanied with the letters NIKA, which is taken from the Greek form of In Hoc Signo Vinces, meaning 'to be victorious' or 'to conquer'.
 Constantine adopted this motto when he witnessed the sign (see Chi Rho cross).
 The ICXC Cross is therefore also known as the Conqueror's Cross.

-The coin on the left is a 12th Century gold tarì of Palermo or Messina seen in the Fitzwilliam Museum, Cambridge, England.
+The coin on the right (click image to enlarge) is a 12th century gold tarì of Palermo or Messina seen in the Fitzwilliam Museum, Cambridge, England.
 Here, the IC XC NI KA surround a cross with splayed arm ends.
 See also Amalfi Cross.

 UC Cross